mloberg/mloberg.github.com/site/_posts/2016-11-14-advance-jekyll.md

 As you dive deeper into customizing and streamlining your Jekyll site, you'll find yourself using lots of different tools.
-Using a dependency management tool like [Bundler](bundler) can help easy that and provide consistency between any different environments you may be using.
+Using a dependency management tool like [Bundler][bundler] can help easy that and provide consistency between any different environments you may be using.

 To get you started, here is a starting `Gemfile` for Jekyll.